sarvottam-bhagat/devops-team-using-ai-agents/README.md

-# TALKITDOIT - DevOps AI Agent Team 🤖
+# DevOps AI Agent Team 🤖

-Welcome to the talkitdoit project!
+Welcome to the DevOps AI Agent Team project!
 This repository contains a team of AI agents that help automate and enhance your DevOps workflow.
 These agents work together to handle various DevOps tasks including code review, build prediction, and infrastructure management.

 ## 🌟 Features